CharlieBuhanan/Sum2025-PyCode-Proj/README.md

 # YouTube Video / Audio Downloader
 A simple summer project in python that uses yt-dlp to quickly download videos from youtube.
 GUI created in tkinter.
+All code in Main.py.